andytuwm/xkcd-chrome-extension/README.md

 To view the specific comic on the original site, click the image and the comic will be loaded in a background tab.

+Type a number and press enter to search for the comic with the specified comic number.
+If entry is invalid nothing happens.

 Installation
 ====
 1) Download the .crx extension file from the [Releases](https://github.com/andytuwm/xkcd-chrome-extension/releases) page